 Application: Spray on leaves.
 Soak the ground around plants for nematodes.

-How it works: It is a mild insecticide.
+How it works: It is a mild insecticide as excessive levels of sugar will result in insect death particularly in the larval and nymph stages.
+Insects require a specific level of sugar (Journal of Experimental Biology-dietary sugar in insects).
 Caterpillars will drop off the plant while butterflies and moths will be deterred because it is sticky.

-Comments: Molasses will feed the beneficial bacteria in the soil, allowing their numbers to increase and, in turn, help balance other micro-organism ratios, thereby reducing the nematode population.
+Comments: Molasses will feed the beneficial bacteria in the soil, allowing their numbers to increase and, in turn, help balance other micro-organism ratios, creating a better environment for beneficial organisms and thereby reducing the populations of pest organisms.

 Nicotine is often included as a home-made insecticide treatment, along with tomato leaves, which are related.